VanessaBach/VanessaBach/README.md

 📎 Main projects

-[Antarctic-Buoys](https://github.com/VanessaBach/Antarctic-Buoys): Ruby on Rails/JS/HTML/CSS.
-Website developed for Brazilian Marine Meteorological Service to monitor and easily visualize the data collected by meteoceanographic buoys in Antartic in real time.
+[Antarctic-Buoys](https://github.com/VanessaBach/Antarctic-Buoys): Website developed for Brazilian Marine Meteorological Service to monitor and easily visualize the data collected by meteoceanographic buoys in Antartic in real time.
 The website page: [http://www.operantar.live/].

 [Alcatrazes](https://github.com/VanessaBach/Alcatrazes): Ruby on Rails/JS/HTML/CSS.
 Website developed for Brazilian Marine Meteorological Service to monitor and easily visualize the data collected by a meteoceanographic buoy moored in Alcatrazes - SP.